Mitigating Dirty Frag (CVE-2026-43284) on Rocky Linux 8, 9, 10, and LTS Variants

 sudo modprobe rxrpc

-Confirm they loaded:
+Confirm the modules loaded:

 lsmod | grep -E '^(esp4|esp6|rxrpc)[[:space:]]'